rommelsantor/Timeout/README.md

 * pause a pending timeout's countdown
 * determine the number of milliseconds remaining in a timeout's countdown
 * restart a countdown in progress
+* get the exact timestamp when the execution occurred

 Checkout the examples below.
 You can also play around with a demo at [this CodePen](http://codepen.io/rommelsantor/pen/Pbepde) and read a little more at [this Medium article](https://hackernoon.com/smarter-javascript-timeouts-24308f3be5ab).